Right node raising: Typical examples

 One easily observable fact about these examples is that they prefer a unique intonation pattern.
-There tends to be emphasis on the contrasting words within the conjuncts and a pause immediately after the right-most conjunct and immediately before the shared material.
+There tends to be emphasis on the contrasting words within the conjuncts, and pauses immediately after the left-most conjunct and immediately before the shared material.
 This special intonation contour is sometimes indicated using commas, e.g. Fred prepares, and Susan eats, the food.
 A key observation about the conjuncts is that they are not constituents.
 Word combinations such as Fred prepares and Susan eats do not qualify as constituents in most theories of syntax.
 This fact casts doubt on the usefulness of coordination as a test for identifying the constituent structure of sentences.

 Some noteworthy traits

 The following subsections enumerate some noteworthy traits of RNR: 1) RNR is independent of coordination; 2) it occurs at various levels of structure (not just at the clausal level); 3) it is unlike instances of forward sharing in crucial respects; 4) the shared material can fail to qualify as a constituent; and 5) it at times requires the conjunct-final elements to stand in contrast to each other.